Anne Bullar: Career

 Her fourth book, a history of England before the Norman Conquest, also received favourable reviews.
 One thought it "comprehensive and well-compiled", so that through "the excellence of the descriptions... this important history may thus be acquired with greater ease and advantage."
 Another recommended it as "compendious... written in a plain and popular style, and well adapted for the instruction of the young".
 It was not universally acclaimed, however, with one reviewer finding it "too detached and disconnected" for its intended young readers.

 A Sunday book for the young; or, habits of patriarchal times in the East was the only book of hers with a religious theme.
 Intended to "explain... manners and customs... which sorely puzzle juvenile readers of the scriptures," it was judged "a very pretty little book", "extremely good... [and] will be a favourite with children."

 Her second book on the subject of physiology was published posthumously by a different publisher, Jarrold & Sons, for the Ladies’ Sanitary Association.
 It appears to be a revision of Every-day wonders; or, facts in physiology which all should know, published twelve years earlier.
 While explaining the facts of physiology in language which the young would easily understand, she attributes these "Every-day wonders" to God, for example: "In this way God has so wonderfully contrived that the good and the bad blood should not be mixed."
 This aspect received approbation at the time from those who thought "more means should be afforded for giving the children easy lessons in natural theology, showing them the evidences of the skill, power, and above all of the benevolence of the Deity, which were to be seen in the creation and government of the world."

 Her books are early examples of writing specifically for the young and exhibit an understanding of developmental psychology.
 In them Bullar often takes care to choose analogies that a young person will understand and use language appropriate for them.
 Her comparison of the body's nervous system and the electric telegraph was approved in A study of the history of modern insomnia (2014), as "allowing anatomical fundamentals to be conveyed even in a children's book".

 Personal life

 During the 1840s, Bullar worked to raise money for the new Royal South Hants Infirmary.
 She died on 29 June 1856, aged 43, and was buried at St Nicolas's Anglican Church, North Stoneham.

 Selected works

-Books

 Six books are attributed to Bullar.
 Only one appeared under her own name during her life.
 After her death, they appeared under her name in her publisher's catalogues.
 It is unknown whether the illustrations were hers or by an illustrator.